 3.1 There is an expectation that Civil Enforcement Officers, whilst undertaking their normal enforcement duties in car park areas will also carry out routine inspections and report any faults or defects for remedial works.
 Inspections of the unrestricted car parks are not carried out routinely as with the chargeable car parks.
 It is apparent that the current inspection regime for the unrestricted car parks is not sufficient and the lack of enforcement presence in the car park area has resulted in them falling into disrepair.
 All 4 car park areas now require extensive maintenance works.
+As these car parks are in rural areas consideration should be given for the use of Automatic Number Plate Recognition system (ANPR) to manage the proposed car parks.
+ANPR works through the use of cameras that are designed to detect the licence plate of vehicles entering and exiting a car park.
+This will ensure maximum income to support the maintenance of the car parks.
+ANPR is also known to be a deterrent in respect of Anti-social behaviour and crime within the car parks.
+However.
+ANPR for each car park will be considered on its own merit.

 - 3.2 The Council have received 4 compensation claims, linked to personal injury at various council managed car parks, and linked to claims of hazardous flooring.
 Total costs awarded to date have been £24,837.
 Any costs awarded will result in a financial loss to the council. - 3.3 A recent survey and inspection of these unrestricted car parks has identified extensive remedial works are required to bring the standards to an acceptable level.
-The Council will be at risk of frequent insurance and compensation claims if these essential works are not carried out.

-3.4 The cost of preparing the sites for pay and display charging as well as the estimated annual income is detailed in the table below.
+The Council will be at risk of frequent insurance and compensation claims if these essential works are not carried out. - 3.4 The cost of preparing the sites for pay and display charging as well as the estimated annual income is detailed in the table below.